tomerfiliba/plumbum/docs/_news.rst

+* **2016.6.25**: Version 1.6.2 released.
+This is mostly a bug fix release, but a few new features are included.
+Modifiers allow some new arguments, and ``Progress`` is improved.
+Better support for SunOS and other OS's.

 * **2015.12.18**: Version 1.6.1 released.
 The release mostly contains smaller fixes for CLI, 2.6/3.5 support, and colors.
 PyTest is now used for tests, and Conda is supported.

 * **2015.10.16**: Version 1.6.0 released.
 Highlights include Python 3.5 compatibility, the ``plumbum.colors`` package, ``Path`` becoming a subclass of ``str`` and a host of bugfixes.
 Special thanks go to Henry for his efforts.